aglover/moo/README.md

 #### Not all environments are the same

-But what if you are in a consistently busy environment with extreme bursts where queues can fill up rapidly?
+But what if you're in a consistently busy environment with extreme bursts where queues can fill up rapidly?
 If you have sufficient workers _already running_ to handle that burst, do you need to fire up more?
 You can fire up more workers, but it might cost you.
 That is, you might have to provision new worker instances, such as [Heroku worker dynos](https://devcenter.heroku.com/articles/dynos) or AWS AMIs, which will end up costing you money.
 And sometimes those worker instances take a few moments to fire up and when they're operational, the burst of activity is over and the queue is back to normal -- the initially available workers handled the load adequately.

 That is, if you already have sufficient capacity to handle the influx of messages on a queue, then monitoring a queue's length isn't too helpful.
 In fact, it's a misleading metric and can cause you to take unneeded actions.
 What's more, a queue's length is a lagging indicator when there's sufficient capacity -- in many cases, by the time you are notified that some threshold was met, enough messages have already been processed, thus triggering a false alarm.